suhy-jang/coding_gym/algorithmic-design-and-techniques/last-digit-of-a-large-fibonacci-number/README.md

-# Last Digit of a Large Fibonacci Number
+- Last Digit of a Large Fibonacci Number
+- Greatest Common Divisor
+  - by Euclidean algorithm
+  - commonly used cryptographic algorithms like RSA